jhn-cde/jhn-cde/README.md

 - 👋 Hi, I’m @jhn-cde
-- 👀 I’m a computer science student located in Cusco
+- 👀 I'm a computer graduate located in Cusco
 - 📫 How to reach me<br>
   - 140156@unsaac.edu.pe
   - [linkedin](https://www.linkedin.com/in/johanwilla)